Tire Bale Home Engineering & Design

 How can PSE help design your new Tire Bale home?

-At Precision Structural Engineering, we’re always up-to-date on the latest trends in designing sustainable engineering projects.
+At PSE Consulting Engineers, Inc., we’re always up-to-date on the latest trends in designing sustainable engineering projects.
 We’ve done the research on a tire bale houses and are ready to help you develop a tire bale house plan, with a full range of service options, including:

 Important whole tire/tyre bale notes: